Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

-Mother: Princess Alice of Battenburg
+Mother: Princess Alice of Battenberg

-Marriage: Queen Elizabeth II (November 20, 1947-present)
+Marriage: Queen Elizabeth II (November 20, 1947-April 09, 2021, his death)

-Edward, Earl of Wessex (March 10, 1964); Andrew, Duke of York (February 19, 1960); Anne, Princess Royal (September 15, 1950); Charles, Prince of Wales
+Children: Edward, Earl of Wessex (March 10, 1964); Andrew, Duke of York (February 19, 1960); Anne, Princess Royal (September 15, 1950); King Charles III (November 14, 1948)

-Military: British Royal Navy, (1939-1953)
+Military: British Royal Navy, 1939-1953

 His ancestry is not Greek by blood, but English, Russian, German/Prussian and Danish.

-Prince Philip is the youngest of five children and the only son.
+The youngest of five children and the only son.

-After earning his RAF wings in 1953, Prince Philip logged more than 5,900 hours in 59 different types of aircraft over the next 44 years.
+After earning his RAF wings in 1953, Philip logged more than 5,900 hours in 59 different types of aircraft over the next 44 years.

 1940 - Serves as a midshipman, his first posting, on the HMS Ramillies of the Mediterranean Fleet.